 Withdrawal of consent Where we have relied upon your consent to process your Personal Information, you have the right to withdraw that consent.

-The Foundation and BDS will make reasonable security arrangements and use appropriate technical and organisational measures to protect all Personal Information under our control (regardless of the format in which it is held) against unauthorised access, loss, theft, collection, use, disclosure, duplication, modification, disposal or similar risks, by both individuals outside of the Foundation and BDS, as well as within.
+The Foundation and BDS will comply with GDPR security arrangements and use appropriate technical and organisational measures to protect all Personal Information under our control (regardless of the format in which it is held) against unauthorised access, loss, theft, collection, use, disclosure, duplication, modification, disposal or similar risks, by both individuals outside of the Foundation and BDS, as well as within.
 The types of security safeguards that we use vary, depending on the nature and sensitivity of the Personal Information, the harm that might result from its improper use or loss, and how it is stored (e.g. in paper or electronically).
 Our security safeguards include locked filing cabinets, physically secured offices where Personal Information is held, limited employee access, the use of IDs, passwords, restricted servers, firewalls and encryption for electronic files, as well as contractual requirements for service providers to provide comparable security measures.

 We will use appropriate security measures when disposing of and destroying Personal Information, such as shredding documents and deleting electronically stored information, in order to prevent unauthorised access.

 We will review and update our security policies and controls as technology changes to ensure ongoing Personal Information security.